 - Laundry basket or bag and laundry detergent

 - School supplies

 - Cleaning supplies (broom, dust pan, window cleaner, all-purpose cleaner)*

 We completely understand!
 We want to make sure you know which appliances are approved, whether you have plans to bring a tea kettle, coffee maker or even a milk frother!
-You can look for specific brands and approved models here - select Heat Producing Electric Appliances – Authorized list.
+You can check out all authorized and unauthorized appliances here.
 We approve any model of iron, electric blanket, hair dryer/curlers, or clothes steamer.

 You can, but we have certain restrictions on refrigerators and microwaves.
 Most importantly, you cannot bring a microwave; you can only rent microfridges through Princeton Student Agencies and only one of these may be in each room.
 More information about microfridges, refrigerators and freezers and other regulations can be found here.

 - Heat-producing appliances (except those on authorized appliance list) including grill, hot pot, toaster, toaster oven, microwave oven, space heater, large refrigerator, non-breaker electrical adapters

 Setting up your Princeton netID is a good start.
 Now you can set up your Princeton Gmail and Duo, an app that adds another layer of security.
 You can also set up your Princeton Google, Office 365, and Zoom accounts, which you will be using in the fall.
 See Information for first-year students for links to our how-to guides.